 Setup instructions:

-Make fresh popcorn and coat it in warm caramel.
+Make fresh popcorn and coat it in warm toffee sauce.

-Let it cool on baking sheets before packaging into bags or cups.
+Allow it to cool on baking trays before packaging into bags or cups.

 Required materials: